imeajay/Portfolio_Project/README.md

-This is portfolio website using React
+This is my portfolio website which I have developed to show case my project works.